rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

   });
 {{< /highlight >}}

-After all, you can use basic HTTP for performing GraphQL operations across the network layer.
-It only needs a payload which is the query/mutation and the variables.
-Apart from that, the URL of the GraphQL server has to be known.
-That's everything needed to make a request to your GraphQL server.
-Now you only need to import the user API in your actual test file:
+You can use basic HTTP to perform GraphQL operations across the network layer.
+It only needs a payload, which is the query/mutation and the variables.
+Beyond that, the URL of the GraphQL server must be know.
+Now, import the user API in your actual test file:

 {{< highlight javascript "hl_lines=3" >}}
 import { expect } from 'chai';